-- 3.603.66 The investigator will provide a written report summarizing the allegations and responses, the steps taken during the investigation, the evidence gathered, the analysis of the evidence, and the investigation findings and conclusions.
-Where issues arise during the investigation that do not relate directly to the allegations but must be raised to the District's attention, the investigator will summarize these in a separate - must be raised to the District's attention, the investigator will summarize these in a separate-confidential report.
-Depending on the scope of the investigation, the investigator may also-make confidential recommendations for further action, or about systemic or other issues uncovered during an investigation. - 3.613.67 The investigator will provide a copy of the draft summary report to the Human Rights and Equity Advisor, who will review to ensure that the appropriate human rights analyses have been applied and that the findings are supported by the evidence.
+- The investigator will provide a written report summarizing the allegations and responses, the steps taken during the investigation, the evidence gathered, the analysis of the evidence, and the investigation findings and conclusions.

+Where issues arise during the investigation that do not relate directly to the allegations but - Where issues arise during the investigation that do not relate directly to the allegations but must be raised to the District's attention, the investigator will summarize these in a separate confidential report.
+Depending on the scope of the investigation, the investigator may also make confidential recommendations for further action, or about systemic or other issues uncovered during an investigation. - 3.613.67 The investigator will provide a copy of the draft summary report to the Human Rights and Equity Advisor, who will review to ensure that the appropriate human rights analyses have been applied and that the findings are supported by the evidence.
 The purpose of this review is not to advise on the investigation or to question, challenge or influence the outcome.
 It provides an opportunity to raise potential or perceived gaps in the investigation process, report, evidence or human rights analyses.
 This is in keeping with the District's responsibility to ensure that investigation reports and analyses are sound and can withstand third party scrutiny.